The Holdout Randomization Test for Feature Selection in Black Box Models: Connections to existing work

-\paragraph{Power} Any predictive model can be used with the HRT, but empirically its power increases with the quality of the predictor.
-Scientists can therefore focus on building the best predictive model they can.
-A better predictor will tend to yield more discoveries.
+Empirical risk on held out data is the HRT test statistic.
+Splitting the data into train and test sets decouples model fitting from the hypothesis testing procedure.
+From the CRT perspective, the model is fixed and only evaluated on the test data.
+By decoupling model fitting and testing, the HRT makes the CRT computationally feasible for a larger class of predictive models and data analysis tasks.

-\paragraph{Robustness} In practice, the conditional null distribution is unknown and must be estimated from data.
-The HRT is theoretically robust to estimation errors.
-Empirically, it produces conservative $p$-values when the null distribution is poorly estimated.
+The empirical risk test statistic makes the HRT applicable to any predictive model.
+There is no need to provide a model-specific feature importance heuristic like coefficient magnitudes or decision tree inclusion statistics.
+The HRT only needs to query the model for predictions in order to perform feature selection.
+This decoupling means the scientist does not need knowledge of the internals of the predictive model.
+It suffices to be able to fit a model and use it to make predictions.
+Being model agnostic facilitates adoption of the HRT into scientific analysis pipelines that use black box machine learning models.

-\paragraph{Computational efficiency} The HRT is tailored to machine learning models where prediction is faster than model fitting.
-In particular, the HRT requires only a single model fit.
-By only relying on test error, the HRT is computationally less expensive than feature selection methods that rely on model refitting.
+The remainder of the paper addresses several pragmatic questions regarding the HRT: \begin{itemize} \item Is it possible to use the entire dataset, rather than splitting it into train and test, so as to maximize power? (\cref{subsec:extensions:cvhrt-valid,subsec:extensions:cvhrt-approx}) \item Does the complete conditional need to be known or can we know it only proportionally? (\cref{subsec:extensions:hpt}) \item Can we speed up the algorithm further? (\cref{subsec:extensions:hgt}) \item How does model predictive performance relate to feature selection power? (\cref{subsec:benchmarks:model_select_and_knockoffs}) \item If we estimate the conditional $P(X_j \mid X_{-j})$ from data, will the HRT be robust to estimation errors?
+If not, can we somehow err on side of caution and produce conservative $p$-values? (\cref{app:calibration}) \end{itemize}

-\subsection{Connections to existing work}
+\section{Connections to existing work}

-Most classical work on feature selection relies on strong parametric assumptions.
-For instance, the train-test splitting procedure of the HRT resembles the data splitting procedure of \citet{wasserman:roeder:2009:split-fit-select} for high-dimensional feature selection in linear models, with the cross-validation HRT extension (\cref{subsec:details:cvr}) then mirroring the multiple re-splitting extension of \citet{meinshausen:etal:2009:cv-selection}.
-However, the HRT is focused on the case where no simple parametric model is assumed.
+Most classical work on feature selection relies on strong parametric assumptions on the response function.
+For instance, the train-test splitting procedure of the HRT resembles the data splitting procedure of \citet{wasserman:roeder:2009:split-fit-select} for high-dimensional feature selection in linear models, with the cross-validation HRT extension (\cref{subsec:extensions:cvhrt-valid}) then mirroring the multiple re-splitting extension of \citet{meinshausen:etal:2009:cv-selection}.
+However, the HRT is focused on the case where no parametric model is assumed.
 A flurry of recent techniques have been proposed to extract information from such black box predictive models.
-We contextualize the HRT in relation to these methods.
+We relate the HRT to these methods.